juice-shop/multi-juicer/azure/README.md

 The storage account name should be in the output.
 Please use that to configure the Terraform backend in `main.tf` by uncommenting the part on the `backend "azurerm"` inside the `terraform` block.
 Assign the `storage_account_name` to the one from the output.

-**Note**: You'll need to follow the description [below](#wrongsecrets-ctf-party) in step 1 for the "existing resource group" i.e., use the `data.azurerm_resource_group.default` resource.
+**Note**: You'll need to follow the description [below](#wrongsecrets-ctf-party) in step 1 for the "existing resource group" i.e., use the `azurerm_resource_group.default` resource.

 ### WrongSecrets-ctf-party

 1. Set either a new resource group or use an existing resource group in `main.tf` (it defaults to the existing `OWASP-Projects` resource group).
-Note that you'll need to find/replace references to "data.azurerm_resource_group.default" to "arurerm_resource_group.default" if you want to create a new one.
+Note that you'll need to find/replace references to "azurerm_resource_group.default" to "arurerm_resource_group.default" if you want to create a new one.
 2. check whether you have the right project by doing `az account show` (after `az login`).
 Want to set the project as your default?
 Use `az account set --subscription <.id here>`.
 3. If not yet enabled, register the required services for the subscription, run:
     - `az provider register --namespace Microsoft.ContainerService`